-Public Viewing of Films/Movies: By law, as well as by intent, the pre-recorded videocassettes and DVDs which are available in stores throughout the United States are for home use only - unless you have a license to show them elsewhere.

-Rentals or purchases of home videocassettes do not carry with them licenses for non-home showings.
-Before you can legally engage in non-home showings, you must have a separate license which specifically authorizes them.

-These simple, straightforward rules are emodied in the Federal Copyright Act, Public Law 94-553, Title 17 of the United States Code.
-Any institution, organization, company or individual wishing to engage in non-home showings of home videocassettes should be aware of the Copyright Act's provisions governing showings of video materials, which are highlighted below.
-The Copyright Act grants to the copyright owner the exclusive right, among others, "to perform the copyrighted work publicly" (Section 106).
+- a.
+By law, as well as by intent, the pre-recorded videocassettes, DVDs, Blu-ray, download or streaming platforms which are available for purchase throughout the United States are for home use only, unless you have a license to show them elsewhere. - b.
+Rentals or purchases of home videos do not carry with them licenses for non-home showings.
+Before you can legally engage in non-home showings, you must have a separate license, which specifically authorizes them. - c.
+These simple, straightforward rules are embodied in the Federal Copyright Act, Public Law 94-553, Title 17 of the United States Code.
+Any institution, organization, company, or individual wishing to engage in non-home showings of home videos should be aware of the Copyright Act's provisions governing showings of video material, which are highlighted below.
+The Copyright Act grants to the copyright owner the exclusive right "to perform the copyrighted work publicly" (Section 106).

-- The rental or purchase of a home videocassette does not carry with it the right "to perform the copyrighted work publicly" (Section 202). - Home videocassettes may be shown, without a license, in the home to "normal circle of family and its social acquaintances (Section 101) because such showings are not "public." - Home videocassettes may also be shown, without a license, in certain narrowly defined "face-to-face teaching activities" (Section 110.1) because the law makes a specific, limited exception for such showings.
-There are no other exceptions. - Other showings of home videocassettes are illegal unless they have been authorized by license.
-Even "performance in 'semipublic' places such as clubs, lodges, factories, summer camps and schools are 'public performances subject to copyright control" (Senate Reprt No. 94-473, page 60; House Report No. 94-1476, page 64). - Institutions, organizations, companies or individuals wishing to engage in non-home showings of home videocassettes must secure licenses to do so regardless of whether an admission or other fee is charged (Section 501).
-This legal requirement applies equally to profit-making organizations and non-profit institutions (Senate Report No. 94-473, page 59; House Report No. 94-1476, page 62).
+- i.
+The rental or purchase of a home DVD or Blu-ray, including download or streaming platforms, does not carry with it the right "to perform the copyrighted work publicly." - ii.
+Home videos may be shown, without a license, in certain narrowly defined "face-to-face" teaching activities (Section 110.1) because the law makes a specific, limited exception for such showings.
+There are no other exceptions. - iii.
+Other showings of home videos are illegal unless they have been authorized by the license.
+Even "performance in 'semipublic' places such as clubs, lodges, factories, summer camps, and schools are 'public performance' subject to copyright control" (Senate Report No. 94-473, page 60; House Report No. 94-1476, page 64). - iv.
+Institutions, organizations, companies, or individuals wishing to engage in non-home showing of home videos must secure licenses to do so, regardless of whether an admission or other fee is charged (Section 501).
+This legal requirement applies equally to profit-making organizations and non-profit institutions (Senate Report No. 94-473, page 59; House Report No. 94-1476, Page 62).